gear-tech/gear/ansible/README.md

 A custom chain spec can be created in a few simple steps:

-1. Build the node as per ususal.
+1. Build the node as per usual.
   ```bash
   cargo build --profile production
   ```